 You should consider the investment objectives, risks, charges, and expenses of the investment carefully before investing.
 Both the product and the underlying fund prospectuses contain this and other information about the product and underlying funds.
 Please read the prospectuses carefully.

 1The “alternative cash surrender value” (“ACSV”) provides a means to access your available cash value without any surrender charges on a full surrender of the policy.
 The ACSV is not available for purposes of partial surrenders or loans, 1035 exchanges, or for paying monthly deduction charges, and is not available after policy year 10.
+Partial surrenders may involve a surrender charge and could result in a taxable event.
 In addition, a “cash value enhancement,” is a credit added to the alternative cash surrender value during the first two policy years.

 2When structured properly, variable universal life allows for tax-free income as loans and withdrawals.
 Loans and withdrawals reduce the available cash surrender value and life insurance benefit.
 If earnings are withdrawn, ordinary income taxes and surrender charges may apply; if the policy is a modified endowment contract, loans may also be taxable, and a 10% IRS penalty tax may apply.
 Loans accrue interest.
 You should talk to your tax advisor if you anticipate making withdrawals.
 In addition, if you want to access the cash value of your policy through withdrawals or loans, you can work with your registered representative, so the policy avoids lapsing.
 (A “lapse” means that the policy would have no value and pay no death benefit.)
 A policy can lapse if it is not sufficiently funded and managed.